JoshuaGrams/philtre2d/doc/objects/Object.md

 #### Optional
  * **children** - A list of references to this object's children.
- * **script** - A list of references to this object's scripts.
+ * **scripts** - A list of references to this object's scripts.
 The user can set this to a single reference, but scene-tree will convert it to a list when it's added to the tree.

 Methods
 -------